awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 cdk synth
 ```

-You should see a stack like the following, where *CDK\-VERSION* is the version of the CDK\.
+You should see a stack like the following, where *CDK\-VERSION* is the version of the AWS CDK\.

 ```
 Resources: